Find Affordable College Courses

 32 Yearly Graduations

 The 2nd most popular school in the country for community health and preventive medicine majors who are seeking their master's degree is University of Florida.
 Roughly 53,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-For the 2020-2021 academic year, 32 master's degrees were handed out to community health and preventive medicine majors at UF.
-About 81% of this group were women, and 44% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 32 people received their master's degree in community health and preventive medicine from UF.
+Of these students, 95% were women and 42% were members of underrepresented racial-ethnic groups.

 #4